<

 The Comco Difference

 Sixty times per second, Comco’s patented modulator injects abrasive into the blaster’s air stream.
 The modulated mixing process is specifically designed to handle the 25 to 50-micron particles traveling through miniature nozzles.
 It keeps the abrasive stream uniform, cleaning air holes more effectively and avoids surges.
 Surging results in air passages becoming plugged rather than cleaned.
-Read more about our modulator here.

 Applications Lab

 MicroBlasting can be a huge time and resource saving asset to even the hardest to clean turbine blades.
 Want to know if MicroBlasting works for your application?
-Contact our sample parts lab and find out.
+Email us or give us a call at 1-818-841-5500.